The purpose of the Master of Science in Nurse Anesthesia

 Admission, Readmission and Minimum Enrollment

-Admission for the Nurse Anesthesia program is only once each year.
+Admission to the Nurse Anesthesia program occurs once each year.
 The

-application deadline is December 1.
-Classes begin in August of the following
+application deadline is November 1.
+Classes begin in August

 curriculum plan.
 There are currently no provisions for part-time study.
 Students